Cuisine of Michigan: Mackinac Island fudge

 Mackinac Island, between Michigan's Upper and Lower Peninsulas, is world-renowned for its fudge.
 Phil Porter wrote a book entitled "Fudge: Mackinac's Sweet Souvenir", which explains how fudge became such a popular treat in Mackinac.
 After the fur trade in the region collapsed, the island became a summer vacationing spot.
 Visitors began to associate sweets with the island, originally starting when Native Americans began collecting maple sugar.
-In the 1887, though, the Murdick family opened the first candy shop on the island.
+In 1887, though, the Murdick family opened the first candy shop on the island.
 Fans were used to send the scent of their fudge out into the community to draw in customers, and the scent of fudge, as well as the increase in shop openings, became commonplace on the island.
 Additionally, every August, the island hosts the Mackinac Island Fudge Festival.
 Mackinac Island's visitors became known as "fudgies", a term which has spread to cover any tourists, regardless of whether or not fudge is purchased, across Northern Michigan and the Upper Peninsula.
 Today, fudge shops are also common in Michigan's tourist towns outside Mackinac Island, such as St. Ignace and Traverse City.